L&D Travel Nurse Jobs in Indiana

 What certifications do I need for an Indiana L&D travel contract?

 You’ll generally need an active RN license (compact preferred), current BLS, current ACLS, and current NRP, plus one to two years of recent L&D experience and solid EFM competency (AWHONN intermediate or advanced fetal monitoring is the standard).
-RNC-OB is a plus, and C-section circulating or scrub experience helps at units where L&D covers its own cesareans — some programs also like STABLE.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing falls through the cracks and you’re cleared to start on day one.
+RNC-OB is a plus, and C-section circulating or scrub experience helps at units where L&D covers its own cesareans; some programs also like STABLE.
+Junxion’s US-based credentialing team clears every requirement with you before you accept a contract and pushes the paperwork through, so nothing falls between the cracks and day one goes ahead on schedule.

 How does Junxion’s process work for L&D travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
+You get a single recruiter for the entire contract, with zero call-center handoffs.
 Tell them your call tolerance, target cities, pay goals, and whether you lean high-risk antepartum or a unit that covers its own cesareans, and they match you with open L&D contracts in Indiana, then walk you through each package with a full pay breakdown before you decide.
 Junxion was founded by a traveling surgical tech, so your recruiter actually understands procedural and delivery-room culture, and credentialing is managed start to finish by a US-based team.
 When you’re ready, reach out to get matched.

 Ready to find your next L&D travel contract in Indiana?
 Talk to a Junxion recruiter today and let’s match your labor-and-delivery background with the right program.